 Note: When an Identity Provider is enabled, all authentication for your OTT Site will be sent to your IdP.
 This means if you have any existing Customers on OTT before enabling the integration that is not also in your IdP, they will need to be migrated.
 Vimeo OTT can not provide support for this migration but we do provide tools for exporting Customers to CSV.

 - Under “Support Email” provide an email address where Customers can contact your Support team to help troubleshoot signing in.
 As Vimeo OTT is no longer the source of truth for authentication, your team must provide this information.

 - Under “Remote Settings Page URL” provide a URL to the page where your Customers can manage their settings.
 As Vimeo OTT is no longer the source of truth for authentication, this will be handled on your service.

-- In the Entitlements section, you can select if you will be using OTT to collect customer payments OR you are using your own third party payment system.
+- In the Entitlements section, you can select if you will be using OTT to collect customer payments OR if you are using your own third-party payment system.

 - If you are using OTT to collect customer payments, you will need to provide a URL where customers can go to create an account in your IDP.
 Customers will not be able to purchase OTT products until they have created an account and are logged in (to ensure that users don’t exist in OTT and not in the IDP, which is the source of truth for access)

 - If you are using a third-party payment system, you will need to provide a URL where customers can go to purchase your products.
 You will need to make sure that this process similarly creates customers in your IDP.